CroitoruAlin/biodeep/README.md

-# biodeep
-A Comprehensive Survey of Deepfake Image, Video and Audio Generation and Detection
+# A Comprehensive Survey of Deepfake Image, Video and Audio Generation and Detection